sedovalx/gradle-aspectj-binary/README.md

   so you can just run the build and have all your aspects in the `main` source set applied.

+  > You need to weave both aspects and classes where aspects should be applied.
+So if you have aspect classes in a project A and classes to be weaved in a project B you should add the `weaveClasses` task to the build process of both projects.

 ### Available configuration

   For now the `weaceClasses` task can be configured with two parameters